Do you want to calculate your company value simply and easily?

 Profit ratio depends on the industry

-• Net profit is a common profit metric in many industries, especially traditional and established companies.
+• Net profit is a common profit metric in many industries, especially in traditional and established companies.
 This includes industries such as retail, consumer goods, manufacturing and healthcare.
 Net income takes into account all costs, including interest, taxes, depreciation and amortization, and provides a comprehensive insight into the company’s profitability.

 Profit ratio depends on the business model

 • Cost structure: The business model determines how costs are incurred in a company.
-A company with a high proportion of operating costs compared to financing costs may choose operating profit (EBIT) as a profit metric to evaluate pure operating profitability.
+A company with a high proportion of operating costs compared to financing costs may choose to use operating profit (EBIT) as a profit metric to evaluate pure operating profitability.

 Profit ratio depends on the financial structure of the company